-Today, as manufacturers reduce the trans fat in their shortening and margarine, the total amount of trans fats in baked goods has similarly declined (12).
+As manufacturers have begun to eliminate trans fat from shortening and margarine, the total amount of trans fats in baked goods has similarly declined (

-Summary Bakery products are often made from vegetable shortening and margarine, which were previously high in trans fats.
-Most companies have reduced the trans fat content in these products, resulting in less trans fat in baked goods.
+Bakery products are often made with vegetable shortening and margarine, which were previously high in trans fats.
+However, trans fats have been mostly eliminated from these ingredients, resulting in less trans fat in baked goods.

-Non-dairy coffee creamers, also known as coffee whiteners, are used as a substitute for milk and cream in coffee, tea and other hot beverages.
+Nondairy coffee creamers are used as a substitute for milk or cream in coffee, tea, and other hot beverages.

-Most non-dairy creamers were traditionally made from partially hydrogenated oil in order to increase shelf life and provide a creamy consistency.
-However, many brands have gradually reduced trans fat content in recent years (17).
+Most nondairy creamers were traditionally made from partially hydrogenated oil in order to increase shelf life and provide a creamy consistency.
+However, most brands have switched to fully hydrogenated oil since the FDA ban went into effect.

-Summary Non-dairy coffee creamers can replace milk or cream in hot beverages.
-Until recently, most were made from partially hydrogenated oil, but many are now made with healthier oils.
+Nondairy coffee creamers can replace milk or cream in hot beverages.
+Until recently, most were made from partially hydrogenated oil, but they are now made with healthier oils.

 Trans fats can also be found in smaller amounts in a range of other foods manufactured before the FDA ban went into full effect.

-- Potato and corn chips: While most potato and corn chips are now free of trans fats, it’s important to read the ingredient lists — as some brands still contain trans fats in the form of partially hydrogenated oil.
+- Potato and corn chips.
+Though most corn and potato chips are now free of trans fats, it’s important to read the ingredients lists and avoid any that contain partially hydrogenated oil.

-- Canned frosting: Canned frosting is mostly made up of sugar, water and oil.
-Since some products manufactured prior to the FDA ban may contain partially hydrogenated oil, it’s important to read ingredients lists — even if the label says 0 grams of trans fats.
+- Canned frosting.
+Canned frosting is mostly made up of sugar, water, and oil.
+Since some products manufactured prior to the FDA ban may contain partially hydrogenated oil, it’s important to read ingredients lists carefully if you have any canned frosting in your fridge.

 Trans fats are a form of unsaturated fat associated with a number of negative health effects.

-Artificial trans fat is created during hydrogenation, which converts liquid vegetable oils into semi-solid partially hydrogenated oil.
-Trans fat can also be found naturally in meat and dairy.
+Artificial trans fat is created during hydrogenation, which converts liquid vegetable oils into semisolid partially hydrogenated oil.
+Trans fat can also occur naturally in meat and dairy.

-Though the amount of trans fats in food have declined in recent years, and the FDA’s ban of trans fats went into effect in June 2018, they are still found in some products, such as fried or baked foods and non-dairy coffee creamers, due to certain exemptions to the ban.
+Though the amount of trans fats in food has significantly declined since the FDA’s ban of trans fats went into effect, trans fat can still be found in some products, such as fried foods.

 To reduce your intake, make sure to read labels and check ingredients lists for partially hydrogenated oil, especially if you have any foods in your pantry that you purchased before the ban took effect.

-At the end of the day, the best way to avoid trans fats is to limit your intake of processed and fried fast food.
-Instead, eat a healthy diet rich in fruit, vegetables, whole grains, healthy fats and lean protein.
+The best way to avoid trans fats is to limit your consumption of processed foods and fried fast foods and to try to eat a balanced diet rich in fruit, vegetables, whole grains, healthy fats, and lean protein.